5 Tips to get the Most of your Dyno Tune

 A car’s ECU operates nearly 100% foot he vehicle’s functions.
-It tells the fuel injectors when to release fuel as well as how much fuel to release.
-It tells the spark plugs at what point to ignite, etc. Hence, the driveability of a car is highly dependent of the settings within an ECU.
+It tells the fuel injectors when to release fuel as well as as much fuel to release.
+It tells the spark plugs at what point to ignite.
+Nearly everything regarding the drive-ability of a car is highly dependent of the settings within an ECU.
 If you have a stock ECU, the settings are only set up for a stock engine set up.
 If you get a standalone ECU, there are no settings currently in the ECU.

 A tune, best performed on a dyno machine is the process of fine tuning the ECU for the said goal of performance (high horsepower, gas mileage, etc.)